2024 AFC U-20 Women's Asian Cup qualification

-The 2024 AFC U-20 Women's Asian Cup qualification is a scheduled women's under-20 football competition that will determine the participating teams in the 2024 AFC U-20 Women's Asian Cup final tournament.
+The 2024 AFC U-20 Women's Asian Cup qualification is a women's under-20 football competition that will determine the participating teams in the 2024 AFC U-20 Women's Asian Cup final tournament.
 Players born on or after 1 January 2004 are eligible to participate.

 A total of eight teams will qualify to play in the final tournament.
 The host country and the top three teams of the previous tournament in 2019 will qualify automatically, while the other four teams will be decided by qualification.
 There will be two rounds of qualification matches, with the first round scheduled to be played between 4 and 12 March 2023, and the second round scheduled to be played between 3 and 11 June 2023.

 Draw

 Of the 47 AFC member associations, a total of 31 teams entered the competition, with Japan, North Korea and South Korea automatically qualified for the final tournament by their position as the top three teams of the 2019 AFC U-19 Women's Championship qualification and thus not participating in qualification.
 The draw for the first round of the qualifiers was held on 3 November 2022, 14:00 MYT (UTC+8), at the AFC House in Kuala Lumpur, Malaysia.

 The 31 teams were allocated to seven groups of four teams and one group of three teams, with teams seeded according to their performance in the 2019 AFC U-19 Women's Championship final tournament and qualification (overall ranking shown in parentheses; NR stands for non-ranked teams).
 A further restriction was also applied, with the eight teams serving as qualification group hosts drawn into separate groups.